Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Introduction

 The spatial patterns of calorimeter deposits are a well known and heavily exploited feature for object identification purposes, {\em e.g.} to distinguish electromagnetic showers from hadronic showers by comparing the depth profile of the energy deposits~\cite{CMSElecID,atlaselec}.
-Recently, in the context of proposals for calorimeters endowed with fine grained lateral and longitudinal segmentation, it has been shown that this granularity not only improves the identification purity, but also allows for an accurate determination of the energy of hadronic showers, by identifying individual patterns of their electromagnetic and hadronic sub-components~\cite{Belayneh_2020,Adloff:2012gv,Chefdeville:2015,Israeli:2018byq,HGCAL-TDR}.
+Recently, in the context of proposals for calorimeters endowed with fine grained lateral and longitudinal segmentation, it has been shown that this granularity not only improves the identification purity, but also allows for an accurate determination of the energy of hadronic showers, by identifying individual patterns of their electromagnetic and hadronic sub-components~\cite{Belayneh_2020,Adloff:2012gv,Chefdeville:2015,Israeli:2018byq,HGCAL-TDR,atlas_pions}.
 In parallel, machine learning techniques have proven to be very powerful for reconstructing individual showers~\cite{Neubuser:2705432,neubuser2021optimising,HGCAL-TDR} as well as multiple, even overlapping showers while at the same time being adaptable to the particularities of the involved detector geometries~\cite{Qasim_2019,ju2020graph,qasim2021multiparticle}.
 Also pattern recognition applications for quick identification of pointing and non-pointing showers at trigger level have been proposed~\cite{Alimena_2020,Iiyama_2021}.
-To some extent, the identification of low-energy photons that are emitted by the muons in the energy range we aim to investigate is an extreme case of a reconstruction-driven energy correction for hadronic showers.
-Therefore, we chose a deep learning approach to the problem, based on convolutional neural networks and loosely inspired by the techniques used for reconstructing hadronic showers in~\cite{Neubuser:2705432,neubuser2021optimising}.
+Following the success of such applications, we chose a deep learning approach to the problem, based on convolutional neural networks and loosely inspired by the techniques used for reconstructing hadronic showers in~\cite{Neubuser:2705432,neubuser2021optimising}.

 The plan of this document is as follows.
 In \autoref{s:detector} we describe the idealised calorimeter we have employed for this study.
 In \autoref{s:regressor} we discuss the architecture of the convolutional neural network we used for the regression of muon energy from the measured energy deposits.
 In \autoref{s:results} we detail our results.
 We offer some concluding remarks in \autoref{s:conclusion}.
 In Appendix~\ref{s:features} we describe the high-level features we constructed from energetic and spatial information of each muon interaction event; these features are used as additional input for the regression task.
 In Appendix~\ref{sec:ablation} we offer an extensive ablation study of the model architecture and loss, the training schedule, and other technical aspects of our approach.
 Finally, in \autoref{sec:requirements} we describe the hardware and time requirements of both the study and the regressor.